Team directory

 Chima Ndumele is an Associate Professor of Public Health (Health Policy) at the Yale School of Public Health.
 His research is focused on better understanding factors which influence the way vulnerable populations connect with and access health care resources.
 Specifically, he conducts work in three areas.
 The first examines how changes in local policy environment impact the care received by Medicaid enrollees.
 The second area explores how safety-net organizations can improve health care services delivery.

-Rourke O’Brien is an Assistant Professor of Sociology.
+Rourke O’Brien is an associate professor of sociology.
 His research focuses on the causes and consequences of social and economic inequalities with substantive interests in household and public finance, economic mobility and population health.

 Cormac O'Dea